Seattle's Child

 Campgrounds at Mount Baker-Snoqualmie National Forest

-Most campgrounds in Mount Baker/Snoqualmie National Forest are reservation only.
+Most campgrounds in Mount Baker/Snoqualmie National Forest are reservation-only.
 (Details on Mount Baker-Snoqualmie National Forest camping here.)

 San Juan: Tiny campground near the north fork of the Skykomish River.
-Open from July 7 to Sept.
-15.
+Open from July to Sept.

 Campgrounds at Okanogan-Wenatchee National Forest